teschiopol/onlybea-php/README.md

 php artisan key:generate
 ```

-Copy the key in APP_KEY
+You will see the key in APP_KEY

 ## Run 🏃🏻‍♂️